henrlly/henrlly/README.md

 ### Hi there 👋 I'm Henry

 I'm an incoming computer science undergraduate at the National University of Singapore (NUS).
-Previously, I've participated in CTFs, hackathons, and competitive programming competitions.
+Ocassionally, I do CTFs, hackathons, and competitive programming.
 I'm always looking to be a part of interesting projects.
 Feel free to reach out!

 ### Hackathon Projects